SigNoz/signoz/README.md

 # Community
 Join the [slack community](https://app.slack.com/client/T01HWUTP0LT#/) to know more about distributed tracing, observability or SigNoz and to connect with other users and contributors.

+If you have any ideas, questions or any feedback, please share on our [Github Discussions](https://github.com/SigNoz/signoz/discussions)